mmbman/Katagiri/1979-06-10-Fukanzazengi-Talk-2.md

 And then, second, he mentions that we have to make arrangement of the sensory world.
 So, let’s [...] choose the room: not dark, not bright.
 That is the sensory world.

-Also there is regulation of the body; so we have to have full lotus or half lotus position, and hands in the position of the [mudra](glossary#mudra).
+Also there is regulation of the body; so we have to have full lotus or half lotus position, and hands in the position of the *mudra*.
 And also, finally, we have to sit in the proper way, immobile.

 Even though you sit quietly, your body is always shaking and moving, because there is a certain gap between zazen and you.
-That is what is called [*suki*](glossary#suki) in Japanese (隙). *Suki* is a crack, or [a pivot]; a crack between the two objects.
+That is what is called *suki* in Japanese (隙). *Suki* is a crack, or [a pivot]; a crack between the two objects.
 Immediately you can see mental or psychological agitation, so mental or psychological agitation immediately becomes the physical wave.
 That’s why if you sit quietly, you don’t see [it], but actually you always move.

 So, sit in the proper way, *immobile*; and *immobile* means just sit physically, and also mentally, psychologically, you must be completely one with sitting.
 Because if you have a mental, psychological gap, slip, or crack between two objects, you and zazen, it means that, when attention slackens, certain signs of laxity appear.
 That is called *suki*, or crack [...].
 And then immediately, your body is moving.